-- The headmaster with the help of the SLT will be responsible for the implementation of this policy. - The facilities Manger will complete risk assessments for the building, including general rooms. - Assessment will complete for educational trips and visits. - The Catering Contractor (Holroyd Howe) will complete an annual risk assessment for the Kitchen and food storage and service areas.

-- The Head/Deputy, EVT (Educational Visits Team) and facilities Manager will be responsible for checking risk assessments. - The school receptionist will be responsible for keeping copies of all risk assessment and records.
+- The Headmaster with the help of the SLT will be responsible for the implementation of this policy. - The Facilities Manger will complete risk assessments for the building, including general rooms. - Assessments will be completed for educational trips and visits. - The Catering Contractor (Holroyd Howe) will complete an annual risk assessment for the kitchen and food storage and service areas. - The Headmaster, SLT, Head of Boarding, Educational Visits Coordinator and Facilities Manager will be responsible for checking risk assessments. - The school receptionist will be responsible for keeping copies of all risk assessment and records.